-Since our foundation in 1990, Doughty Street Chambers has firmly established its reputation as a leading set for civil liberties and human rights law and developed a large practice in criminal law.
-Long synonymous with the best claimant public law work, we’re recognised for our “creativity and ability to push the boundaries of the law” (Chambers and Partners 2011).
-Building on its strengths the set has tripled in size, opened offices in Manchester and Bristol and in the last three years had more than 13 new silks appointed.
+Since our foundation in 1990, Doughty Street Chambers has firmly established its reputation as a leading set for civil liberties and human rights law and has also developed a large practice in criminal law.
+Long synonymous with the best claimant public law work, we are renowned for having the most “dynamic barristers who forge ahead at the cutting edge of the law” (Chambers and Partners 2012).
+Building on its strengths the set has tripled in size, opened offices in Manchester and Bristol and in the last five years had 17 new silks appointed.

-In addition to undertaking many cutting-edge domestic and international human rights cases, we are committed to representing vulnerable clients at all levels.
+In addition to undertaking many innovative and controversial domestic and international human rights cases, we are committed to representing vulnerable clients at all levels.
 We operate across a wide range of practice areas, including public law and civil liberties, international human rights, crime, media law, clinical negligence and personal injury, prisoners’ rights, police actions, immigration and asylum, social welfare, education, housing, employment, extradition, and mental health.
-In line with our values the majority of our work is for claimants in civil cases and defendants in criminal cases.
+The majority of our work is for claimants in civil cases and defendants in criminal cases.